Bitcoin and cryptocurrency trading in UK

 Crypto financial services in UK

 You can invest your retirement cash into bitcoin, but in the UK it is not yet possible to invest your bitcoin directly into recognized retirement savings plans such as ISAs or SIPPs.
 Overall the retirement planning and pension industry views it as too risky, although there are examples of some asset funds investing in bitcoin on behalf of UK pension schemes.

 UK mainstream or high street banks are not particularly crypto-friendly and view crypto as extremely high risk, often telling its customers so.
 Barclays led the way in being the first to start providing crypto purchasing related services, but many banks declined to follow this lead.
 Most, however, will facilitate deposits and withdrawals from crypto exchanges.

 In the UK, as almost everywhere else on the planet, the huge implications, advantages, complications being brought about by decentralized finance (DeFi) and the emergence of blockchain technology have advocates and opponents from all across the financial system.
 In the UK the issue is a hot topic but as yet DeFi has not been adopted.

 Using crypto in UK

+The UK has one of the highest numbers of Exchanges and ATMs anywhere (can you guess which city they’re located in….?
+Course you can.)
 Paying directly by bitcoin is still not widely accepted by UK retailers, although worldwide brands that do accept them include Amazon, Microsoft and Starbucks.
-There are plenty of online retailers that accept it and in many cases it is possible to buy vouchers with your currency that may then be indirectly used with participating outlets.
+There are plenty of online retailers that accept it and in many cases it is possible to buy vouchers with your crypto that may then be indirectly used with participating outlets.

 You can gift your crypto to an individual recognised charity.
 However, under existing capital gains tax rules, if you gift your cryptocurrency you will have to pay tax on any increase in the value of your cryptocurrency between the date you acquired it and the date of your gifting.